Analysis | Clean up, Aisle 1600: White House says Trump didn’t really mean that thing about declassifying Russia documents

-But on Tuesday, we got one of the most remarkable episodes in this ongoing saga to date: The top aide to Trump assuring a court of law that what Trump had said on Twitter wasn’t, in fact, what he meant and had virtually no real impact on what the U.S. government does.
+But on Tuesday, we got one of the most remarkable episodes in this saga to date: The top aide to Trump assured a court of law that what the president had said on Twitter wasn’t, in fact, what he meant and had virtually no real impact on what the U.S. government does.

-In a sworn court filing Tuesday, White House chief of staff Mark Meadows downplayed Trump’s recent tweet declaring that he had authorized the declassification of all documents related to the Russia investigation.
+In a sworn court filing Tuesday, White House Chief of Staff Mark Meadows downplayed Trump’s recent tweet declaring that he had authorized the declassification of all documents related to the Russia investigation.

 Trump on Oct.
-6 made waves by declaring: “I have fully authorized the total Declassification of any & all documents pertaining to the single greatest political CRIME in American History, the Russia Hoax.
+6 made waves by writing: “I have fully authorized the total Declassification of any & all documents pertaining to the single greatest political CRIME in American History, the Russia Hoax.
 Likewise, the Hillary Clinton Email Scandal.
 No redactions!”

 The tweet instantly set off intrigue.
-Whatever Trump might have thought he was declassifying when it came to the supposed law enforcement “coup” against him or on Clinton’s emails, his tweet would also mean he had declassified items that might not reflect so well upon him.
+Whatever Trump might have thought he was declassifying when it came to the supposed law enforcement “coup” against him, or Clinton’s emails, his tweet would also mean he had declassified items that might not reflect so well upon him.
 What about the redacted portions of special counsel Robert S. Mueller III’s report?
 What about the evidence that was collected against him over the course of the Russia investigation that preceded it?
-Trump had seemingly opened himself up to a minefield of information that could suddenly be available to the public — on the eve of the 2020 election, no less.
+Trump had seemingly opened himself up to a minefield of information that could suddenly be available to the public — on the eve of the election, no less.

 Alas, as the president’s aides have held many times before, Meadows said Trump was effectively just spouting off.